-Modern Configuration Management: Configuration as Code
+Modern Configuration Management: Policy as Code

 Managing multiple virtual machines requires proper configuration—loading them with the right software and making sure that software can run.
 But how can you manage infrastructure when the number of machines you’re responsible for changes on a daily basis?

 The only way to instead of disruptive churn is to implement a policy as code based automation solution that keeps environments consistent.

 Chef enables DevSecOps teams to create pipelines that can cross both internal and external boundaries, standardizing environments and processes locally within the data center and up in the cloud.